Frax (FRAX) Achieves Self Reported Market Capitalization of $1.00 Billion

-Frax (FRAX) traded 0.1% lower against the US dollar during the 24 hour period ending at 10:00 AM ET on May 31st.
-In the last seven days, Frax has traded up 0.1% against the US dollar.
-One Frax token can currently be purchased for $1.00 or 0.00003712 BTC on popular cryptocurrency exchanges.
-Frax has a total market capitalization of $1.00 billion and approximately $8.28 million worth of Frax was traded on exchanges in the last 24 hours.
+Frax (FRAX) traded down 0% against the U.S. dollar during the one day period ending at 10:00 AM Eastern on June 3rd.
+During the last seven days, Frax has traded 0% higher against the U.S. dollar.
+One Frax token can now be purchased for approximately $1.00 or 0.00003674 BTC on major cryptocurrency exchanges.
+Frax has a total market capitalization of $1.00 billion and $6.47 million worth of Frax was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.